mantidproject/mantid/docs/source/interfaces/indirect/Indirect Data Manipulation.rst

 This tab allows you to take an asymmetric reduced file (*_red.nxs*) and symmetrise it about the Y axis.

+The curve can be symmetrised using two methods depending on the value of **Reflect Type**:

-The curve is symmetrised such that the range of positive values between :math:`EMin` and :math:`EMax` are reflected about the Y axis and replaces the negative values in the range :math:`-EMax` to :math:`-EMin`, the curve between :math:`-EMin` and :math:`EMin` is not modified.
+1. *Positive to Negative* (default): the range of the positive values between :math:`EMin` and :math:`EMax` are reflected about the Y axis and replaces the negative values in the range :math:`-EMax` to :math:`-EMin`, the curve between :math:`-EMin` and :math:`EMin` is not modified.

+2. *Negative to Positive*: the range of the negative values between :math:`-EMax` and :math:`EMin` are reflected about the Y axis and replaces the positive values in the range :math:`EMin` to :math:`-EMax`, the curve between :math:`-EMin` and :math:`EMin` is not modified.

 .. interface:: Data Manipulation